-Katie enjoys swimming, skiing, biking, competing in triathlons, floating the Teton and exploring our public lands with her dog Tupper and fiance Billy.
+Katie enjoys swimming, skiing, biking, competing in triathlons, floating the Teton and exploring our public lands with her dog Tupper and husband Billy.

 Hannah Van Arsdell was brought to Teton Valley as a founding member and owner of Sego Ski Company, but really, to ski.
 Since settling in this beautiful valley, she joined the team at Teton Regional Land Trust as their Marketing and Outreach Coordinator.
 She gained experience with marketing, grant writing, fundraising, wrangling volunteers, and got to know the landscape of Eastern Idaho.
 Currently, she serves on the board of Teton County Idaho Search and Rescue.